Azure/iot-central-firmware/README.md

 This project is in active development.
 Check our roadmap below; (have an idea? create an issue on this repo.)

-- Sound activated cloud event
+- Sound activated connection
-- Show Watchdog usage
+- OCR activated connection

 ## Reporting Security Issues